 Child’s pose: Start in an all-fours hands and knees position with hands under shoulders and knees wider than your hips.
 Bring your hips back to your heels, arms still extended in front, and hold for 5 seconds.
 Come back up to your hands and knees.
 Repeat 5 times.

 Sitting twist: Sit with legs crossed.
 Turn to your left, placing your left hand on the floor behind you and your right hand on your left knee as you move into a gentle stretch.
 Hold for a breath.
 Do the same on the other side.
 Repeat the set of twists 5 more times.

 When you cool down after exercise, include a recovery period followed by deeper and longer stretching

-After more vigorous exercise, walk around until your heart rate comes back to normal, then take some time to stretch.
-Stretching after exercise is the perfect way to take advantage of your warmed-up muscles and increase your flexibility.
+After more vigorous exercise, walk around until your heart rate comes back to normal, then take some time to stretch.7 Stretching after exercise is the perfect way to take advantage of your warmed-up muscles and increase your flexibility.